On the robustness of Quantum Phase Estimation to compute ground properties of many-electron systems: Probability distributions, phase qubits, and conditions on initial state and number of shots

 Fig. \ref{fplot_v2} confirms that the three most probable values sum to $\approx 0.86$ for $N=5$ and $N=7$, and beyond $0.92$ for $N=6$ and $N=10$, suggesting a non-regular behavior.
 We now start to investigate how this feature might be used when taking $N> N_{\rm min}(t)$, to leverage more peaks around the ground phase than only the most probable one.

-\subsection{Taking more phase qubits and $|f(.)|^2$ behavior}
+\subsection{Taking more phase qubits and \lowercase{$|f(.)|^2$} behavior}

-Let us now investigate the case where $N= N_{\rm min}(t) + a$ with $a$ a positive integer, eq.~\eqref{eq:N_constr_more}.
-Given eq.~\eqref{eq:N_constr}, there can be more than one value of $l \in \{0, ..., 2^N-1\}$ that yields reconstructed ground energies within chemical accuracy.
+Let us now investigate the case where $N= N_{\rm min}(t) + a$ with $a$ a positive integer, ~\eqref{eq:N_constr_more}.
+Given ~\eqref{eq:N_constr}, there can be more than one value of $l \in \{0, ..., 2^N-1\}$ that yields reconstructed ground energies within chemical precision.
 These values satisfy:

-Our goal here is to define the number of peaks around the ground phase which satisfies the chemical accuracy constraint, i.e. the corresponding $e$ value in eqs.~\eqref{lj-e}-\eqref{demo_e}, as a function of the $a$ value.
-From eq.~\eqref{eq:ljbound2}, we have:
+Our goal here is to define the number of peaks around the ground phase which satisfies the chemical precision constraint, i.e. the corresponding $e$ value in ~\eqref{lj-e}-\eqref{demo_e}, as a function of the $a$ value.
+From ~\eqref{eq:ljbound2}, we have: